 • Change a word’s grammatical role (noun, adjective, adverb)

-• Help you create new words from the same root
+• create new words

 Think of a suffix like a clothing accessory.
 The root word remains the same, but the suffix changes how the word looks and works.

-Common Suffixes for Beginner Learners
+Common Suffixes for Beginners

 Here is the list of suffixes to get an understanding of basic suffixes.